- What are Great Bear’s hours of operation?

 - How much does it cost to go skiing or snowboarding?

-A daily lift ticket is $29 and a half day lift ticket (starting at 3 pm) is $26.
+A daily lift ticket is $31 and a half day lift ticket (starting at 3 pm) is $27.
 Equipment rentals are $26 per person.
-For more info, visit greatbearpark.com/rates-passes.
+For more info, visit greatbearpark.com/tickets-rentals.

 - Does Great Bear offer ski or snowboard lessons?

 Great Bear offers private and group lessons based on availability.
-To schedule a lesson or for general questions call 367-7317 or email firstname.lastname@example.org.
-For more info, visit greatbearpark.com/lessons
+To schedule a lesson, visit greatbearpark.com/lessons or call 605-367-4309.

 - What do I do if I lost my season pass?